My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 PW04.jpg

-After strong success with their second single, “All Around the World,” the band quickly followed with their second album which continued with their aggressive sound, though more songs shifted to greater melody and lighter guitar than their debut.
-They continued to tip their hat to the Motown era with a cover of “In the Midnight Hour.”
+After strong success with their second single, “All Around the World,” the band quickly followed with their second album which remained in their aggressive sound, though more songs shifted to greater melody and lighter guitar than the debut.
+The band continued to pay tribute to the Motown era with a cover of “In the Midnight Hour.”
 During this time Weller established himself over Foxton as the band’s primary song writer.
 While the album wasn’t as highly regarded as the first, “The Modern World” became an essential contribution of that year’s inaugural punk offerings.

 PW05.jpg

 Foxton reasserted himself as a song writer with the success of an interim single before their next album, “News of the World.”
 He took the lead on writing the following album, but the band and label weren’t satisfied with the results.
 Weller returned to Woking and immersed himself in the Mod records of his youth.
-He returned with a batch of songs that would form the core of their third album, All Mod Cons (a property marketing phrase for ‘all modern conveniences), that was naturally more influenced by the ‘60s sounds given his creative process this time around.
+He returned with a batch of songs ‘60s influenced tunes that would form the core of their third album, All Mod Cons (a property marketing phrase for ‘all modern conveniences’).

-“Down the Tube Station at Midnight” followed the double A-side single released prior to the album, “David Watts”/” ‘A’ Bomb in Wardour Street” and established The Jam as a more sophisticated and complete punk band than most others, given The Clash were yet to refine their sound (they released their second album, Give ‘Em Enough Rope, the same month as this Jam album).
-Much of this Jam album is comparable to the power pop sounds taking hold in the US underground scene.
+“Down the Tube Station at Midnight” followed the double A-side single released prior to the album, “David Watts”/” ‘A’ Bomb in Wardour Street” and established The Jam as a more sophisticated and complete punk band than most others.
+The Clash were yet to refine their sound (they released their second album, Give ‘Em Enough Rope, the same month as this Jam album), so The Jam were one of the first punk acts to broaden their sonic palette.
+Much of this Jam album was comparable to the power pop sounds taking hold in the US underground scene.
 “Down the Tube Station…” was about a young man who was assaulted by a gang while in a deserted London Underground train station, reflecting on the ever-present violence in British youth, especially among the mods and their many competing groups such as the Teds, Rockers, and Punks.

 PW06.jpg